pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 > **Warning:**
 >
-> By default, the slow query logs stored using the `EmptyDir` volume will be lost after the Pod is deleted (for example, rolling update).
-Please make sure that a log collection solution has been deployed in the Kubernetes cluster to collect logs of all containers.
-If you do not deploy a log collection solution, please **must** follow the below configuration to use a persistent volume to store the slow query logs.
+> By default, after a Pod is deleted (for example, rolling update), the slow query logs stored using the `EmptyDir` volume are lost.
+Make sure that a log collection solution has been deployed in the Kubernetes cluster to collect logs of all containers.
+If you do not deploy such a log collection solution, you **must** make the following configuration to use a persistent volume to store the slow query logs.

-If you want to use a separate PV to store the slow logs, you can specify the name of the PV by configuring `spec.tidb.slowLogVolumeName` and configure the PV in `spec.tidb.storageVolumes` or `spec.tidb.additionalVolumes`.
+If you want to use a separate PV to store the slow logs, you can specify the name of the PV in `spec.tidb.slowLogVolumeName`, and then configure the PV in `spec.tidb.storageVolumes` or `spec.tidb.additionalVolumes`.

 This section shows how to configure PV using `spec.tidb.storageVolumes` or `spec.tidb.additionalVolumes`.